- Plugin basics

 ...

-The specification file should be modified before each build for publishing.
-It would be good a practice to format npm scripts as in example.
+To modify the specification file before each build for publication, it is a good practice to set up npm scripts as shown in the example

-Also, the execution result can be used within the application: Example.
+The result of its operation can also be used within the application.
+Example.

 7. Build and deploy

-To build the package you can use the command below:
+To build the plugin, you can use the following command:

 Useful links